 Languages are considered soft if they have some kinship or commonality with English.

-The staff at the FCO are motivated to invest their time and effort into this process because it affords them career benefits.
-For private individuals and organizations, achieving the same level of study is almost impossible because of the huge costs and time commitments it would require.
+Staff at the FCO are motivated to invest their time and effort into this process because it affords them career benefits.
+For private individuals, and organizations, achieving the same level of study is almost impossible because of the huge costs and time commitments it would require.

 A shortage of teachers